-17) USB Headers (10-1 pin USB2) (optional)
+17) USB Headers (10-1 pin USB2, 5-1 pin USB3)

-If the USB port connectors on the back panel are inadequate, two USB headers are available for two additional USB port connectors.
-Connect the USB headers to an optional 2-port USB connector set and mount the bracket to an open slot on your chassis.
+If the USB port connectors on the back panel are inadequate, two USB headers are available for three additional USB port connectors.
+Connect the USB headers to an optional 3-port USB connector set and mount the bracket to an open slot on your chassis.